Leucocoprinus cretaceus

 Leucocoprinus cretaceus is a species of mushroom producing fungus in the family Agaricaceae.
 It is likely tropical in origin although it was first documented in Europe where it was often found growing in greenhouses and bark beds.
-However many early observations conflate this species with Leucocoprinus birnbaumii or Leucocoprinus cepistipes despite sharing only some superficial similarities.
+However many early observations conflate this species with the more common Leucocoprinus birnbaumii or Leucocoprinus cepistipes despite sharing only superficial similarities.
 This fungus is quite versatile even for a saprotroph and is often found growing in clusters on woodchips, sawdust and compost heaps as well as directly from the ground or on trees.
 It may also appear in plant pots and greenhouses in colder countries in which it is not well equipped to survive outside.

 Taxonomy

 The species was first described as Agaricus cretaceus by the French botanist Jean Baptiste François Pierre Bulliard in 1788.
 Bulliard produced a spectacular illustration of L'Agaric Cretacé' in one of his numerous volumes of 'Herbier de la France' and described the mushroom as fluffy and as white as chalk.
 He noted that the mushrooms appeared in July and August and that he had only ever found them in hot greenhouses and planters under cold frames.
 He claimed that the mushrooms were very pleasant to taste and smell.
 His illustration however may be more consistent with Leucocoprinus cepistipes.

-In 1836 the species was classified as Pluteus cretaceus by the Swedish mycologist Elias Magnus Fries from observations made around Lund, Sweden in the Autumn but the habitat was not specified.
-Fries also noted that these mushrooms were tastier than others and suggested the Swedish common name Krithvita champignonen which translates as 'chalk white mushroom'.

-In 1871 the German mycologist Paul Kummer classified it as Psalliota cretacea and noted that it occurred in grassy places in Germany but was not common.
-He suggested the German common name of Kreideweißer champignon which likewise translates as 'chalk white mushroom'.

-In 1878 the French mycologist Claude Casimir Gillet classified it as Pratella cretacea.
-The species was described as growing in gardens, vineyards and cultivated fields in France during the Summer and Autumn.
-Gillet agreed with Bulliard's assessment of the flavour as pleasant and stated it was an edible mushroom.
+In 1801 the German mycologist Christiaan Hendrik Persoon listed Agaricus cretaceus and Agaricus luteus (now Leucocoprinus birnbaumii) as variants of Agaricus cepaestipes noting that one was totally white and the other totally yellow.
+He also suggested these species might belong in the Coprinus genus noting 'Copr.?' beside the name.
+In 1821 it was classified as Coprinus cepaestipes var. cretaceus by the British mycologist Samuel Frederick Gray, however Coprinus cepaestipes was erroneously described as 'entirely yellow' and apparently conflated with Agaricus luteus which gray considered a synonym.